gordonl0811/LowLatencyProgramming/docs/branch_prediction.md

 # Description

 There are different schemes to solve the performance issues with branches at the hardware level.
 Branch predictors are one such solution which keep track of whether branches from conditional jumps are taken or not.
 These are digital circuits that attempt to improve the performance of the instruction pipeline and minimise control hazards.
+By "predicting" whether a branch is taken or not, instructions can be speculatively processed within the pipeline, keeping it full and minimising delays.
+Making an incorrect decision (otherwise known as a branch misprediction) results in the following instructions in the pipeline to be flushed, as they were processed prematurely.

 One method of branch prediction is to use a state machine with four states, as shown below: